Skip Connections Eliminate Singularities: Results

 There is still a significant performance gap between our BiasReg network and the residual network despite the fact that both break degeneracies.
 This can be partly attributed to the fact that the residual network breaks the degeneracies more effectively than the BiasReg network (Figure~\ref{bias_symm_break_acc_fig}c).
 Secondly, even in models that completely eliminate the singularities, the learning speed would still depend on the behavior of the gradient norms, and the residual network fares better than the BiasReg network in this respect as well.
-At the beginning of training, the gradient norms with respect to the layer activities do not diminish in earlier layers of the residual network (Figure~\ref{gradflows_accuracy_bn_cifar}a, Epoch 0), demonstrating that it effectively solves the vanishing gradients problem \cite{hochreiter1991,bengio1994}.
+At the beginning of training, the gradient norms with respect to the layer activities do not diminish in earlier layers of the residual network (Figure~\ref{gradflows_accuracy_bn_cifar}a, Epoch 0), demonstrating that it effectively solves the vanishing gradients problem \citep{hochreiter1991,bengio1994}.
 On the other hand, both in the plain network and in the BiasReg network, the gradient norms decay quickly as one descends from the top of the network.
 Moreover, as training progresses (Figure~\ref{gradflows_accuracy_bn_cifar}a, Epochs 1 and 2), the gradient norms are larger for the residual network than for the plain or the BiasReg network.
-Importantly, the same patterns hold even for the maliciously initialized residual network (Figure~\ref{gradflows_accuracy_bn_cifar}a; ResMalInit), suggesting that skip connections boost the gradient norms near the ghosts of singularities as well and reduce the learning slow-down that would otherwise take place near them.
-Adding a single batch normalization layer \cite{ioffe2015} in the middle of the BiasReg network alleviates the vanishing gradients problem for this network and brings its performance closer to that of the residual network (Figure~\ref{gradflows_accuracy_bn_cifar}a-b; BiasReg+BN).
+Even for the maliciously initialized residual network, gradients do not decay quickly at the beginning of training and the gradient norms behave similarly to those of the residual network during training (Figure~\ref{gradflows_accuracy_bn_cifar}a; ResMalInit), suggesting that skip connections boost the gradient norms near the ghosts of the singularities and reduce the learning slow-down that would otherwise take place near them.
+Adding a single batch normalization layer \citep{ioffe2015} in the middle of the BiasReg network alleviates the vanishing gradients problem for this network and brings its performance closer to that of the residual network (Figure~\ref{gradflows_accuracy_bn_cifar}a-b; BiasReg+BN).